cdavidmaxey/cdavidmaxey.github.io/_posts/2017-07-28-Special-Education-Rights-Requesting-eligibility-evaluation.md

 			<td class="left">
                 <div><a rel="nofollow noreferrer" target="_blank" href="https://secure.sos.state.or.us/oard/view.action?ruleNumber=581-015-2170">Specific Learning Disability</a></div>
                 <div>
-                    <div>a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, which may manifest itself in an imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations (e.g., perceptual disabilities, brain injury, dyslexia, minimal brain dysfunction, and developmental aphasia), meeting all of the following criteria:</div>
+                    <div>a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, which may manifest itself in an imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations (e.g., perceptual disabilities, brain injury, dyslexia, minimal brain dysfunction, and developmental aphasia), meeting all the following criteria:</div>
                     <ol>
                         <li>the child does not achieve adequately for the child's age or to meet Oregon grade-level standards in one or more of the following areas when provided with learning experiences and instruction appropriate for the child's age or Oregon grade-level standards:</li>
                         <ul>